GW231123: a Binary Black Hole Merger with Total Mass 190-265 $M_{\odot}$: Source properties

 \subsection{Methods}

-We report the properties of GW231123 assuming a non-eccentric \ac{bbh} merger.
-We perform a coherent Bayesian analysis~\citep{LIGOScientific:2016vlm} of the LIGO Hanford and LIGO Livingston data around the time of GW231123.
+We report the properties of GW231123 using signal models for non-eccentric \ac{bbh} mergers in a coherent Bayesian analysis~\citep{LIGOScientific:2016vlm} of the LIGO Hanford and LIGO Livingston data around the time of GW231123.
+(We discuss potential eccentricity further in Section 6.)
 We calculate the likelihood using 8\,s of data (6\,s before and 2\,s after the reported merger time of GW231123), and consider frequencies within the range 20--448~Hz.
+This range was chosen to contain the signal based on preliminary analyses at the time of the event, and to avoid loss of power at high frequencies due to low-pass filtering of the data~\citep{LIGOScientific:2025yae}.
 All analyses employ standard priors used in previous analyses~\citep{LIGOScientific:2020ibl,LIGOScientific:2021usb,LIGOScientific:2021vkt}, and we use a Planck 2015 $\Lambda\mathrm{CDM}$ cosmology~\citep{Planck:2015fie}.
 The \textsc{NRSur} analysis employs a reduced prior mass range due to model constraints, mass ratios below 6:1.
 The other models employ a wider mass prior, mass ratios below $\sim$10:1, and no posterior support is found beyond the \textsc{NRSur} analysis.
-We characterize the detector noise via the median on-source power spectral density (PSD) produced from BayesWave~\citep{Cornish:2014kda,Littenberg:2014oda}.
-To sample the posterior distribution, we interface with {\sc{dynesty}}~\citep{Speagle:2019ivv} via the {\sc{bilby}} library~\citep{bilby_paper,Romero-Shaw:2020owr}.
-We use $1000$ live points and the {\sc{bilby}}-implemented {\sc{acceptance-walk}} sampling algorithm.
-We verify that the results remain consistent when the number of live points is increased, as well as when we lower the frequency range to include data between 16--20~Hz.
+We characterise the detector noise via the median estimate of different power spectral density (PSD) realizations calculated with BayesWave~\citep{Cornish:2014kda,Littenberg:2014oda}.
+As done previously~\citep{Chatziioannou:2019zvs,LIGOScientific:2021vkt}, we calculate the median PSD for data containing the trigger.
+To sample the posterior distribution, we interface with the {\sc{dynesty}} nested sampling package~\citep{Speagle:2019ivv} via the {\sc{bilby}} library~\citep{bilby_paper,Romero-Shaw:2020owr}.
+We present results with 1000 live points, and verify that the results remain consistent when the number of live points is increased to 3000, as well as when we lower the frequency range to include data between 16--20~Hz.